 - Consider incentivising a review.
 A small discount in exchange for writing a review may be worth the social proof it provides.

 - Make sure your subject line is clear about what you’re asking for—and offering.
 Some example subject lines to collect feedback after a purchase:

 - Tell us about your recent order

 - Got a minute?
 10% off your next order

 - How do you like your new [product they ordered]?

 After your customer has had some time to use their new product, hopefully, they’re highly satisfied with it and your brand—and more likely to shop with you again.
 Plus, since you already have an idea about what products that customer is interested in, you’re more able to send highly relevant content.

-“Don’t shy away from incentivizing users to return to make another purchase within a relatively short time period after their first purchase.
-Use fixed amount, minimum-threshold discounts served in a post-purchase flow to incentivize users to return for a second order within 30 days,” advises Ben Zettler, digital marketing and ecommerce consultant at Ben Zettler Digital.
+“Don’t shy away from incentivising users to return to make another purchase within a relatively short time period after their first purchase.
+Use fixed amount, minimum-threshold discounts served in a post-purchase flow to encourage users to return for a second order within 30 days,” advises Ben Zettler, digital marketing and ecommerce consultant at Ben Zettler Digital.